Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Methodology

 \paragraph{Toxicity} We measure toxicity in the models' generations on the RTP-LX benchmark \citep{rtplx}, which consists of translations of the English RealToxicityPrompts dataset \citep{gehman-etal-2020-realtoxicityprompts}.
 Following prior work \citep{li-etal-2024-preference,gehman-etal-2020-realtoxicityprompts,ermis-etal-2024-one,ustun-etal-2024-aya}, we generate $25$ completions of at most $20$ tokens for each prompt, using nucleus sampling \cite{Holtzman2020The} with a temperature of $0.9$ and a top-$p$ probability of $0.8$.
 We obtain toxicity scores for these completions from the Perspective API \citep{10.1145/3534678.3539147}, which range between $0$ and $1$ and reflect the likelihood that a reader would perceive the text as toxic.
 From those scores we compute the expected maximum toxicity (EMT), which is the expected toxicity when taking the most toxic generation for each prompt.
 We only consider generations that are in the prompt language according to Perspective API's automatic language detection, as we are interested in the model's toxicity in the evaluation language.
 We use data from the RTP-LX benchmark for the $17$ languages in which Perspective API is available.\footnote{Arabic, Chinese, Czech, Dutch, English, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Spanish, Swedish.}

-\paragraph{Language generation ability} As we are interested in the negative impact that finetuning in English may have on LLMs' abilities in other languages, we record three different language generation ability metrics in each evaluation language: language consistency, fluency, and diversity.
+\paragraph{Language Modeling Ability} As we are interested in the negative impact that finetuning in English may have on LLMs' abilities in other languages, we evaluate their question-answering abilities, and record three different language generation ability metrics in each evaluation language: language consistency, fluency, and diversity.

 We aim to measure whether the model's continuations are in the same language as the prompt.
 To measure this \textbf{language consistency}, we generate continuations of at most $100$ tokens for $1000$ sentences per language from the Tatoeba project.\footnote{\url{https://tatoeba.org/en}.
 We make an exception for Maltese as only $645$ sentences are available in this language.} This project collects clear and self-contained sentences which are unlikely to be offensive, e.g., \textit{The door was already open.}, and their translations.
 We adopt the language confusion pipeline from \citet{marchisio-etal-2024-understanding}, which employs fastText \citep{joulin-etal-2017-bag} to detect the language of the model's continuations.
 For all languages, we report language consistency as the percentage of continuations whose sentences are entirely in the prompting language.